robert-bor/aho-corasick/README.md

 ```

 You can now read the set.
 In this case it will find the following:
-* "she" at position 3
+* "she" starting at position 1, ending at position 3
-* "he" at position 3
+* "he" starting at position 2, ending at position 3
-* "hers" at position 5
+* "hers" starting at position 2, ending at position 5

-Note that the end-positions of the keyword match are emitted, not the start-positions!

 License
 -------